TheOdinProject/curriculum/react/getting_started_with_react/Keys_In_React.md

 - Generated IDs on item creation.
 This could be an incrementing counter, or a package like `uuid`.

 ### Rules for using keys

-- Each item in a list should have a unique key.
+- Each item in a list should have a unique key

 - Key should never change between renders

+- Keys should be added when and where the `.map()` method is used.

 ### When is it ok to use index as a key?